Accenture/openathon-2019-angular/lab-05/README.md

 }
 ```

 Look how we obtain the profile through the localStorage.
-We will always try to save http calls to the API.
+We will always try to save HTTP calls to the API.
 The next files are easy to follow (we hope).

 The profile.component.html file;